 The course will enable the student to assimilate the chemistry of carbon based molecules, their structural aspects, reactivity and the related aspects of conformational analysis and the stereochemistry of organic compounds.
-The concepts of reaction mechanism, conformational analysis and stereochemistry of simple organic compounds are dealt with.
-Knowledge about the preparation, reactivity and properties of hydrocarbons and halogen and oxygen containing organic molecules is provided to the students.
-Students could realise the vastness of the area of the chemistry of carbon compounds, the intricacies of their structure and their reactivity.
+The concepts of reaction mechanism, conformational

 - 1. To introduce the concepts of reaction mechanism, conformational analysis and stereochemistry of simple organic compounds. - 2.
 To impart knowledge about the preparation, reactivity and properties of hydrocarbons and halogen and oxygen containing organic molecules.